RentaHomeCodepath/RentAHome/README.md

-updatedAt| DateTime |date when review is updated image| File| image of the house objectId| string | unique id for the review verify |boolean| If the review author is the past rentee
+updatedAt| DateTime |date when review is updated image| File| image of the house objectId| string | unique id for the review
+(optional) verify |boolean| If the review author is the past rentee

 Post